OUR STAR TREK FOUND ITEM PROP GLASSES

 Press here to see pictures of our glasses.

-Press here to see pictures from 2010.
+Press here to see pictures from 2012

-Press here to see pictures from 2009.
+Press here to see pictures from 2011

 I am not affiliated in any way with CBS Studios Inc., Paramount Pictures, the Star Trek franchise, or any other entity associated with the TV series or movies.

-All Star Trek trademarks, logos, names and images belong to CBS Studios, Inc and are used here under fair-use guidelines.
 Recipes and images from our parties may not be copied without written permission from me, Barbara Healy.
-Copyright © 2009 QuarksBarb.
+Copyright © 2009 to present.
+QuarksBarb.